Written by Karen Olson Smith

 The plot includes twists and turns, some more transparent than not.
 There are also some dark moments that leave a marked impression.
 For instance, Oakes succeeds in relating that readers should feel very afraid of the tormenting slime that oozes within the Black Towers, where criminals are imprisoned.
 And, let me tell you, you will not find equine “hornhooves” depicted on any carrousel ride.
 Oakes dark writing style is most captivating, as she does well to create vivid imagery.

 One questionable facet concerns the time lapses between major happenings within the plot.
 One moment we are here, then months pass and we are unexpectedly in a new time and place.
 Oakes writes that, “Six months had passed since that dark night…,” and, “Exactly one month since her whispered conversation in the Box…,” and, “In the two months that had passed since her journey into Wonderland’s depraved prison system….”
 In instances such as these, the reader is left to wonder what happened in the meanwhile.
 Brief recaps of interpersonal workings and happenings would help fill these voids.

 The sequel to “Queen of Hearts” is “Blood of Wonderland,” and a selection of its pages is included at the end of the first book.
+(The third book in the series is called "War of the Cards.")
 “Queen of Hearts” is gripping enough that those selected pages are worth reading if only for a hint at if Dinah triumphs over the darkness and cruelty of her world, the real and imaged visions that torment her and the mysteries that we learn are ultimately intertwined.
 I look forward to reading the next in the series.
 As with all memorable fairy tales, I am hoping for a happy ending.